Automattic/jetpack/readme.txt

 * We added a new module for WooCommerce analytics that will use Jetpack's analytics functionality to help you track activity on your WooCommerce store.
 * We updated scripts for partners allowing to pass a tracking ID when provisioning or cancelling a plan which will help in debugging.
 * We added support for excerpts on Testimonial and Portfolio custom post types.
+* We updated the copy-text on Jetpack's Admin page for plans to be more concise on the features of each plan.

 **Improved compatibility**